Syrian Foreign Minister Asaad al-Shaibani arrives in Qatar for talks

 Syrian official news agency SANA confirmed the arrival of the delegation on Sunday, which includes the country’s Defence Minister Murhaf Abu Qasra and head of intelligence Anas Khattab.

-Al-Shaibani is expected to meet Qatari officials, including Minister of State for Foreign Affairs Mohammed al-Khulaifi, on his first trip to the Gulf state.
-The visit comes nearly two weeks after al-Khulaifi travelled to Damascus to hold talks with officials from the new administration.
+Al-Shaibani is expected to meet senior Qatari officials on his first trip to the Gulf state.
+The visit comes nearly two weeks after Qatar’s Minister of State for Foreign Affairs Mohammed al-Khulaifi travelled to Damascus to hold talks with officials from the new administration.

 Al-Khulaifi’s trip had come days after Doha opened its embassy in Damascus after 13 years.
 Qatar did not join other Arab states in recognising al-Assad, who has taken asylum in Russia since fleeing the country on December 8.
 He has been accused of committing war crimes against his own citizens.